High&Low: Prison Gang

-The general name for all the gangs inside the prisons in the Rasen area near the SWORD area.
-There are several gangs in those prisons, and when a street gang member comes to those prisons, he must join one of those groups to protect himself in the dangerous environment of the prisons.
-However, Jesse, the later known " King of the Prison", creates a new gang on his own after he is imprisoned, and very soon his gang becomes the strongest of all.
-Jesse's gang consists only of people from the same Little Asia area as himself, which ensures their unity remains strong even when they go "outside" the prison.
+The general name for all gangs inside the prisons of the "Rasen Area", which is located near the S.W.O.R.D.
+Area, there are several gangs in those prisons.
+Normally, when a street gang member is thrown inside one of those prisons, he would be forced to join one of them in order to protect himself within the dangerous environment.
+However, Jesse, later known as the "King of the Prison", creates a new gang on his own after he is imprisoned, and very soon his gang becomes the strongest of all.
+Jesse's gang consists only of people from the same "Little Asia Area" as himself, which ensures their unity remains strong even when "outside" of the prison.